MSME Classification: Understanding Meaning and Category Benefits

 The MSME classification underwent a significant overhaul in 2020.
 These updates addressed the evolving needs of businesses and made the system more robust:

-• Unified Criteria: Previously, manufacturing and service enterprises had separate benchmarks, which often led to confusion.
+• Unified Criteria: Previously, manufacturing and service enterprises had separate benchmarks, which often led to confusion and inconsistency.
 The revised criteria harmonise the system, ensuring equity across sectors.

 • Dynamic Adjustment: Enterprises now have the flexibility to transition between categories based on growth metrics, allowing them to scale up efficiently.